thomascullen/sakura/README.md

 # SakuraToolkit
-A lightweight SASS framework that lets you keep control
+A lightweight SASS framework that lets you keep control.

 ## Installation
 ```